lyrasis/cspace-solr-ucb/utilities/README.md

 * deploy solr8 on Unix-like systems (Mac, Linux, perhaps even Unix).
 * load the existing UCB solr datastores into the solr8 deployment.
 * start and stop the solr service.
+* run the Solr ETL pipelines (but the pipeline scripts themselves are not here: see museum repos)

 Currently there are 7 tools, some mature, but mostly unripe, raw, and needy: